As an MSF donor, you can feel confident that we will use your money in a responsible, effective, and innovative way.

 Funds are subject to a rigorous accounting system, with every penny logged and all the information flowing back to headquarters, offices and our donors.
 We believe transparency and accountability are essential.

-We are also transparent about our charity appeals – we will only ever launch a campaign if we are certain that we can spend your money on that specific crisis.
-There are no hidden disclaimers that will divert your donation to other parts of the organisation.
+We are also transparent about our charity appeals.
+We will always make it clear how your donation is spent - there are no hidden disclaimers that will divert your donation to other parts of the organisation.

 Essential costs

-Funds meant for the frontline of a humanitarian emergency are never spent on international admin.
-However, there are essential running costs for any organisation and a very small percentage is spent in the UK.
+We aim to maximise the funds spent on medical operations and humanitarian emergencies.
+However, there are essential running costs for any organisation and a small percentage is spent in the UK.

 For every £1 donated to MSF UK

-• 84p goes directly to medical projects around the world
+• 79p goes directly to medical operations around the world

-• Just 3p is spent on UK running costs
+• 8p is spent on general support costs

 Our finances: In-depth